 Fire type Description and conditions Gas-operated appliances Manufactured portable gas-operated appliances, such as butane tramping stoves, gas barbeques and outdoor gas heaters.
 Find out more about the safe use of barbeques and gas cylinders and outdoor gas-operated appliances .
 Conditions The gas-fire must not be: lit if the appliance is not in full operational condition in accordance with the manufacturer's specifications lit unless on a flat, level surface, stable and solid enough to support the weight of the appliance plus any containers and food used during cooking lit unless at least one metre clear of all combustible material lit in conditions where wind or other factors may cause the fire to spread to surrounding flammable material left unsupervised while flame is present.

-Fire type Description and conditions Pressurised liquid Manufactured portable liquid cookers which use liquid under pressure to fuel appliances the cooker.
+Pressurised liquid appliances Manufactured portable liquid cookers which use liquid under pressure to fuel the cooker.
 The type of liquid is not specific (e.g. White spirits, kerosene or methylated spirits) but the delivery mechanism is.
-Note: This excludes cookers using an open top, non-pressurised system.
+Note: This excludes cookers using an open top, non-pressurised system .
 Conditions The pressurised liquid fire must not be: lit if the appliance is not in full operational condition in accordance with the manufacturer's specifications lit unless it is on a flat, level surface, stable and solid enough to support the weight of all the appliance parts plus any containers and food used during cooking lit unless at least one metre clear of all combustible material lit in conditions where wind or other factors may cause the fire to spread to surrounding flammable material left unsupervised while flame is present and/or the liquid is still turned on.
-Positioned and constructed by the Department of Conservation (DOC) to Campfires in a permanent minimise the threat of fire spread and located within formally established DOC fireplace overnight campsites or daytime amenity areas.
-Conditions The campfire in a permanent fireplace must not be: lit if the fireplace has any damage that could allow the fire, hot embers, or ash to escape and spread beyond the constructed fireplace within three metres of any combustible material lit where notices and advertising are present which specifically prohibit the lighting of fires lit during a prohibited fire season lit in conditions where wind or other factors may cause the fire to spread to surrounding flammable material extinguished used to burn rubbish.
+Campfires in a permanent fireplace Positioned and constructed by the Department of Conservation (DOC) to minimise the threat of fire spread and located within formally established DOC overnight campsites or daytime amenity areas.